MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 |Name of schema|Description|
 |:-----|:-----|
 |[Common schema](#common-schema)|The view to extract Record Type, User ID, Client IP, User type and Action along with core dimensions such as user properties (such as UserID), location properties (such as Client IP), and service-specific properties (such as Object Id).|
+|[Copilot schema](#compilot-schema)|Events include how and when users interact with Copilot, in which Microsoft 365 service the activity took place, and references to the files stored in Microsoft 365 that were accessed during the interaction.
 |[SharePoint Base schema](#sharepoint-base-schema)|Extends the Common schema with the properties specific to all SharePoint audit data.|
 |[SharePoint File Operations](#sharepoint-file-operations)|Extends the SharePoint Base schema with the properties specific to file access and manipulation in SharePoint.|
 |[SharePoint List Operations](#sharepoint-list-operations)|Extends the SharePoint Base schema with the properties specific to interactions with lists and list items in SharePoint Online.|